PrestaShop/docs/src/content/1.7/themes/getting-started/theme-organization.md

 to know [what makes a theme valid]({{< ref "1.7/themes/distribution/testing" >}}).

-It could be that you've built some sort of groundbreaking theme and it doesn't exactly work like the Starter Theme does.
+It could be that you've built some sort of groundbreaking theme and it doesn't exactly work like the Classic Theme does.
 For instance, if you don't have a product page, then you don't need the product.tpl file.
 In that case, you just have to create an empty product.tpl file.
 Be nice to the next developer and add a comment indicating where the code related to products can be found ;)

 #### Required libraries

-jQuery v2.1 is loaded by the core (bundled in `core.js`) file, but no other libraries, since the idea is that the Starter Theme should not be opinionated.
+jQuery v3.4 is loaded by the core (bundled in `core.js`) file.

 Read more about [assets management]({{< ref "1.7/themes/getting-started/asset-management/" >}}).